Galatians 4:8-11

 Grace frees believers from slavery, so returning to bondage denies the reality of being known by God.

-8 However at that time, not knowing God, you were in bondage to those who by nature are not gods.
+8 Formerly, when you did not know God, you were slaves to those who by nature are not gods.

-9 But now that you have come to know God, or rather to be known by God, why do you turn back again to the weak and miserable elemental principles, to which you desire to be in bondage all over again?
+9 But now that you know God, or rather are known by God, how is it that you are turning back to those weak and worthless principles?
+Do you wish to be enslaved by them all over again?

 Grace frees believers from slavery, so returning to bondage denies the reality of being known by God.